GZU-SAMLab/FHNet/README.md

 # Framework
 ![项目框架](img/Framework.png)

 # Dataset
 Our method is experimented on four datasets, namely CUB_200_2011, Stanford Dogs, Stanford Cars, and FD-PDC.
-After downloading the dataset, move it to the<code>./data<\code> directory.
+After downloading the dataset, move it to the ./data directory.
 <ul>
 <li>[FD-PDC]</li>
 </ul>

 # Trainning
 Training FHNet requires typing a command.
 In this example, we'll use CUB-200-2011 and ResNer-12 as our Backbone.
-If you need to adjust the parameters, check out <code>trainers/trainer.py<\code>.
+If you need to adjust the parameters, check out trainers/trainer.py.
 """
     cd experiments/ResNet-12/train.py
 """